Impeachment summer? August town halls may decide next steps

 Several states away, a woman held up a copy of special counsel Robert Mueller's report and told freshman Rep. Elissa Slotkin at a Michigan town hall she hoped she would "be the person that puts us over the top to start an impeachment inquiry."

-"I don't have blood dripping from my fangs for or against impeachment," said David Sussan, 70, a retired U.S. Postal inspector from Chesterfield, who favors starting an inquiry.
+"I don't have blood dripping from my fangs for or against impeachment," said David Sussan, 70, a retired postal inspector from Chesterfield, who favors starting an inquiry.
 "I just want the truth to come out."

 It's these freshman lawmakers, and others like them, who will likely decide when, if ever, House Democrats start formal efforts to impeach the president.